vamsirk/xapian-clickrank/README.md

 # xapian-clickrank
-Click rank project logging code
+Click rank project logging : See working of this :https://www.youtube.com/watch?v=cG6Y-aqDoWc

 call-script.cgi calls the letor for search and gets the results for the query fired.